George B. Hamilton House

 George B. Hamilton House is a historic home located in the city of Cuba in Crawford County, Missouri.
-It was built about 1896, and is a 2 1/2-story, irregular shaped, Queen Anne style frame dwelling with Eastlake movement detailing.
+It was built around 1896, and is a 2 1/2-story, irregular shaped, Queen Anne style frame dwelling with Eastlake movement detailing.
 It has multiple projecting bays and features fishscale shingles and elaborate spindlework in gable ends and porch balconies.

 It was listed on the National Register of Historic Places in 2014.